hearvox/Research/DataViz/DataViz-Image-Embed.md

 <tbody>
 <tr>
 <td><a href="http://www.brookings.edu/research/reports/2016/06/16-informal-child-care-is-more-likely-to-harm-children-loeb">Brookings Institution</a><br />
-Image links to full size version in modal window (not a gallery of multiple images in article).</td>
+Chart links to full size version in modal window (not a gallery of multiple images in article).</td>
 <td>√</td>
 <td>√</td>
 <td>√</td>